codingfatale/codingfatale/README.md

 <img src = "https://raw.githubusercontent.com/kiwihero/kiwihero/master/images/Ashley%20Freels.png">

-My name is Ashley and I'm a software developer learning the hustle, music technology nerd and writer.
+My name is Ashley and I'm a software developer, music technology nerd and writer.
 I am very motivated to pursue my goals.
 I'm currently looking for new projects to work on.